North Vernon, Indiana

 North Vernon is a city in Jennings County, Indiana, United States.
 The population was 6,608 as of the 2020 census.

 History

-North Vernon was originally called Tripton, sometimes referred to as “The Gem of the Midwest” and under the latter name was platted in 1854.
+North Vernon was originally called Tripton, and is sometimes referred to as “The Gem of the Midwest”, under that name, it was platted in 1854.

 Annadale, North Vernon Downtown Historic District, State Street Historic District, and Walnut Street Historic District are listed on the National Register of Historic Places.